zaphodbeeblebrox3rd/docker-scale-out/README.md

 ## Custom Nodes

-Custom node lists may be provided by setting NODELIST to point to a file containing list of nodes for the cluster or modifing the default generated "nodelist" file in the scaleout directory.
+Custom node lists may be provided by setting NODELIST to point to a file containing list of nodes for the cluster or modifying the default generated "nodelist" file in the scaleout directory.

 The node list follows the following format with one node per line: